 Without proper training, you can’t work fast in Cubase.
 However, there are a handful of keyboard shortcuts are given but you need to be familiar with the shortcuts to get them to work for you.

 Workflow is really fast for trained guys.
-If you have understood how things works in Cubase, you would produce music like a pro.
+If you have understood how things work in Cubase, you would produce music like a pro.
 There are tons of features and resources provided with Cubase to make pro-quality music.

 What it’s made for: For almost any task in audio recording.
 A great DAW for home studios